brownfield-bridge/so-what-now-what/issue-01/stress-test.skill.md

 ## Scoring (one mark per cell, then classify)

 Mark each cell as exactly one of **Holds**, **Bends**, or **Breaks**.
 No hybrids like "Holds/Bends" or "Breaks/Bends": if you are torn, choose the worse outcome and explain why in one line.
-The classification turns on whether the move ever **breaks**, not only on how often it holds.
-A move that bends everywhere still survives; it is not a "reconsider."
+A move **survives** a future if it Holds or Bends there; it fails if it Breaks.
+Classify each move by how many futures it survives.

-- **Robust** — Holds in every future, never bends or breaks.
+- **Robust** — Holds in every future (survives everywhere, no adapting needed).
 Do it now.
-- **Fragile** — never breaks, but bends in one or more futures (it survives everywhere yet needs adapting), OR breaks in exactly one future.
+- **Fragile** — survives more than one future but is not robust: it Breaks in one or two, or it only Bends (needs adapting) somewhere.
 Hedge, stage, or delay; name the hedge and the one signal to watch.
-- **One-future bet** — breaks in several futures and holds cleanly in only one.
+- **One-future bet** — survives in only one future, breaks in the rest.
 Name the bet out loud and set a trigger.
-- **Reconsider** — breaks in most futures (all, or all but one).
+- **Reconsider** — survives in no future (Breaks everywhere).
 The assumption underneath is the real risk; revisit it before committing.

-These rules work for any number of futures, not just four.
+These rules work for any number of futures, not just four (with four: holds in all = robust; breaks in one or two = fragile; survives in only one = one-future bet; survives in none = reconsider).
 Show the tally next to each verdict (e.g. "Holds 4/4" or "Breaks 1/4").
 Every move the user listed gets its own row, labelled Move 1, Move 2, and so on; do not silently drop one.

 ## The output: a Decision Memo